AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 #### From range of cells

-Select the **From range of cells** option to choose a range of cell that contain the list of dimensions items to match.
+Select the **From range of cells** option to choose a range of cell that contains the list of dimensions items to match.

  ![The From range of cells option and field to select one range of cells.](./assets/image37.png){zoomable="yes"}